-I was trained as vegetation ecologist in a temperate region of Central Europe, and now I pursue my research in the subtropical region of East Asia; this brings me an everyday fascination and inspiration!
+I was trained as a vegetation ecologist in a temperate region of Central Europe, and now I pursue my research in the subtropical region of East Asia; this brings me an everyday fascination and inspiration!

 For more personal info, welcome to read the bio on my research blog.